2023 MCDES Board Members

 Diane Bauer, LICSW, is a Licensed Independent Social Worker with 36 years of psychotherapy experience.
 Prior to starting at the Center for Human Development 12 years ago, Diane worked as a therapist at the Hennepin County Mental Health Center doing group, individual, and couple’s counseling.
 Her areas of expertise include: depression, stress and anxiety, relationship issues, women’s and GLBT issues, and issues related to the aging process.
 A particular area of passion and expertise for Diane is in the area of grief and loss.
 She has had specialized training in this area and has taught graduate level courses on grief therapy and done numerous professional presentations on the subject.
 In addition to her clinical work, Diane has spent the past 16 years teaching as Clinical Faculty in the St. Catherine University and the University of St. Thomas School of Social Work, St. Paul, MN.
 She has used her experience in the clinical field to teach graduate students the essence of ethical and skilled clinical practice.
 Diane received her MSW degree at the University of Minnesota, is licensed through the Minnesota Board of Social Work (#2107), and carries advanced accreditation of ACSW through the National Association of Social Workers.

-Christine Lewis is certified as a clinical nurse specialist (CNS) in adult mental health, and is also certified in Thanatology (CT), which indicates credentialing as a grief counselor.
+Christine Lewis, MSN, CNS, FT, is certified as a clinical nurse specialist (CNS) in adult mental health, and is also certified in Thanatology (FT), which indicates credentialing as a grief counselor.
 For thirty years she worked for Hennepin County providing crisis intervention, therapy, and medication management.
 Chris also has a private psychotherapy practice, specializing in grief and trauma therapy and offering public speaking about related topics.

 Tim Thorpe, is the executive director of Pathways Health Crisis Resource Center, a non-profit volunteer-sustained organization that provides programs and an environment designed to provide complementary therapy services and programs for people with life-threatening illness.
 Along with staff of three, he oversees community relations and outreach, program & services development and funding sustainability.
 Thorpe’s career includes experience in for-profit business planning, marketing and advertising executive with strong strategic, media and communications planning background.
 Throughout his career, he has built strong non-profit expertise through experiences with various organizations focused on social services, arts, education, youth and elderly.
 This includes the development and monitoring of organization guidelines and governance, organization expansion, community relationship building, site visits, and marketing planning.

-Florence Wright, MSW, LICSW, CAPSW is a clinical social worker and palliative care specialist who joined the MCDES board of directors in 2015, and is the MCDES Board Vice Chair.
+Florence Wright, MSW, LICSW, is a clinical social worker and palliative care specialist who joined the MCDES Board of Directors in 2015, and is the current MCDES Chair.
 Florence earned her Master’s Degree at the University of Saint Thomas/Saint Catherine University School of Social Work where she was an Area of Emphasis in Aging Scholar.
-She is a graduate of the two-year palliative care clinical social work fellowship program at the University of Minnesota Medical Center/Fairview.
-As a fellow Florence served on both the inpatient consult service and in the outpatient clinic.
-She has co-authored published research on attrition in psychotherapy, developed patient/family educational materials and created a model for psychosocial care of Extracorporeal Membrane Oxygenation (ECMO) patients and families.
-She enjoys teaching and has provided education to patients and families, medical staff, community members, and has presented at the state and national level.
-Florence’s clinical interests include palliative care integration in the ICU setting, children’s adjustment to a family member’s illness, and behavioral interventions for symptom management.
+Following graduate school, Florence went on to complete the Palliative Care Clinical Social Work Fellowship Program at MHealth/Fairview.
+She enjoys teaching and regularly provides education to patients and families, medical staff, community members, and has presented at the state and national level.
+Florence’s clinical interests include palliative care integration in the ICU setting, children’s adjustment to a family member’s illness, and medical ethics.